 |Metric selection criteria|

 The criteria used to determine if a given metric belongs on a display

-It's not necessary to explicitly connect status monitoring metrics to higher-level goals, although those goals can and should influence which metrics are included on the status monitoring displays for each role.
+It's not necessary to explicitly connect metrics for problem scanning to higher-level goals, although those goals can and should influence which metrics are included on the problem scanning displays for each role.

 |Meaningfully indicative of group performance|